From our 'War Picture of the Week' Archive

 The war scenes in this movie are breathtaking.
 They look very, very real.
 Here is another picture taken on the set.

 The story was taken from the book A Very Long Engagement by Sebastien Japrisot.
 The director of the movie was Jean-Pierre Jeunet.
 Starring are Audrey Tautou, Gaspard Ulliel and Jodie Foster.
-The movie came out in 2004.
+The came out in 2004.
 It won a Golden Globe (Best Foreign Picture) and is now also available on DVD.

 Click on the picture to see the next one in this series